denzelrenner/LIFE4136-Group1-Rotation2/README.md

  3. Manually insert the positions of the domains into a txt file called `g46214_diploid_domains.txt` so we have the exact coordinates of the different domains in the protein

  4. Follow the link in step 1 to return to the Interpro home page.
-Input the tetraploid protein sequence (in fasta format) for g46214 into the query field labelled `Enter your sequence` and choose `search`
+Input the tetraploid protein sequence for g46214 into the query field labelled `Enter your sequence` and choose `search`

  5. Manually insert the positions of the domains into a txt file called `g46214_tetraploid_domains.txt` so we have the exact coordinates of the different domains in the protein

-Note: Using the domain information from following the steps above and this paper on bbox proteins (Crocco, C.D. and Botto, J.F., 2013.
+Note: Using the domain information we got from Interpro and reading this paper on bbox proteins (Crocco, C.D. and Botto, J.F., 2013.
 BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
-Gene, 531(1), pp.44-52.), the domains and their position in the tetraploid/diploid protein found on interpro was adjusted.
+Gene, 531(1), pp.44-52.), the domains and their positions in the tetraploid/diploid protein were adjusted.
 A final list of all the domains, motifs, and relevant mutations in our protein are highlighted in the table below.

 | Domain | Diploid Position | Tetraploid Position |
 |--------|------------------|---------------------|